Citigroup Increases ONEOK (NYSE:OKE) Price Target to $62.00

-ONEOK (NYSE:OKE) had its target price increased by Citigroup from $60.00 to $62.00 in a report released on Thursday morning, The Fly reports.
+ONEOK (NYSE:OKE) had its price objective raised by Citigroup from $60.00 to $62.00 in a report published on Thursday, The Fly reports.
 Citigroup currently has a neutral rating on the utilities provider’s stock.

-A number of other brokerages have also recently weighed in on OKE.
-Bank of America initiated coverage on shares of ONEOK in a research report on Tuesday, September 28th.
-They set a neutral rating on the stock.
-Raymond James lifted their price target on shares of ONEOK from $67.00 to $70.00 and gave the stock an outperform rating in a research report on Thursday, November 4th.
+OKE has been the topic of a number of other reports.
+Royal Bank of Canada raised their price objective on shares of ONEOK from $60.00 to $63.00 and gave the company a sector perform rating in a research note on Monday, November 15th.
+Mizuho lifted their price target on shares of ONEOK from $53.00 to $61.00 and gave the stock a neutral rating in a research report on Wednesday, October 27th.
+Credit Suisse Group lifted their price target on shares of ONEOK from $62.00 to $64.00 and gave the stock a neutral rating in a research report on Thursday, November 11th.
 Wells Fargo & Company cut shares of ONEOK from an overweight rating to an equal weight rating and reduced their price target for the stock from $72.00 to $66.00 in a research report on Thursday, December 16th.
 They noted that the move was a valuation call.
-Mizuho lifted their price target on shares of ONEOK from $53.00 to $61.00 and gave the stock a neutral rating in a research report on Wednesday, October 27th.
-Finally, Royal Bank of Canada lifted their price target on shares of ONEOK from $60.00 to $63.00 and gave the stock a sector perform rating in a research report on Monday, November 15th.
-Ten research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-Based on data from MarketBeat.com, ONEOK has a consensus rating of Hold and an average target price of $63.00.
+Finally, Raymond James lifted their price target on shares of ONEOK from $67.00 to $70.00 and gave the stock an outperform rating in a research report on Thursday, November 4th.
+Ten investment analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has a consensus rating of Hold and an average target price of $63.00.

 Shares of OKE stock opened at $62.46 on Thursday.
 ONEOK has a 52-week low of $38.66 and a 52-week high of $66.78.
 The stock has a market cap of $27.85 billion, a PE ratio of 19.52, a PEG ratio of 2.20 and a beta of 1.91.
 The company has a debt-to-equity ratio of 2.34, a quick ratio of 0.67 and a current ratio of 0.95.
 The firm’s 50 day moving average price is $61.36 and its two-hundred day moving average price is $57.91.